 Rehabilitation and Disability Services prepares you for careers as a rehabilitation professional, providing human and social services to persons with disabilities and their families.
 Graduates with this degree work as job placement specialists, career counselors, case managers and substance abuse counselors.

 Sociology is a fascinating field of study, examining the dynamics of social life, social change and the underlying factors that shape human behavior.
 You will explore such topics as the causes and consequences of crime, poverty and wealth, prejudice and discrimination, law and deviance, religious beliefs and social movements.

 At a time when technology is rapidly spurring social development and interaction, sociology has never been more relevant, and demand for sociologists is expected to grow.
 Our graduates have entered a wide variety of fields, including social services, criminal justice and law enforcement, market research, business management and public health.

 Individuals with special needs require teachers with special skills.
-Graduates of this program teach students ages 3-12 with a wide spectrum of special needs including learning and developmental disabilities, behavior disorders, autism or vision impairments.
+Graduates of this program teach students kindergarten through age 21 with a wide spectrum of special needs including learning and developmental disabilities, behavior disorders, autism or vision impairments.
 The program provides highly interactive classes, including extensive training in the use of assistive technology.
 Students pursuing an emphasis in visual impairments will focus on skills that will allow them to eventually work as orientation and mobility specialists and as teachers for both children and adults with visual impairments.